 Why the name?

 ‘Conejo Joven’ (pronounce ‘j’ like ‘h’) is Spanish for ‘Young Rabbit’.
-A long time coming, this wine completes my immediate family of wines!
-Named for my son Tobias, who is a Golden Rabbit in Chinese Astrology.
-Rabbits are lucky, don’t take unnecessary risks, are polite, peaceful and funny.
-They are also meticulous and clean (perhaps Tobias will grow into these traits!).
-In many ways, these characters reflect this wine.
-Clean, familiar and friendly – definitely a no risk wine to open with many foods.
-It has a bright, exciting edge to it.
-Give it a go, I’m sure it will be your new favourite!
+A long time coming, this wine completes my immediate family of wines.
+The name also references my son, Tobias, who was born in the year of the Golden Rabbit in the Chinese Calendar.
+Rabbits are considered to be lucky or often represent luck.
+They don’t take unnecessary risks and are polite, peaceful, and funny.
+Rabbits are also meticulous and clean, and I hope Tobias will grow into these traits.
+In many ways, these characters embody this McLaren Vale Tempranillo.
+A clean, fruity, familiar and enjoyable wine with a bright and exciting edge.

 This is a nice little addition to the growing range of European styled red wines found around the country with fruit and power dialled down a touch, the result being casual wines well suited to a meal.
 This is your classic Joven Tempranillo, with delicious fruit purity and generosity of mulberry and dark cherry aromas with nice touches of spice and tobacco.
 There is then a good mouthful of fruit to begin before tightening up a little to quite a long and savoury finish.
 Not a serious wine but absolutely hits the spot for good mid-week drinking.